Yuanming-Song/Plotting_Template/README.md

 - Use proper alignment in combined plots
 - Always use conditional plot saving
 - Check for directory existence before saving
+- Use ggdraw() for adding common axis labels

 ## Plotting Conventions